 2.1.
 Cavitation phenomena in microchannels

 Almost all applications of low frequency ultrasound are based on cavitation effects.
 When ultrasound is applied in a liquid, cavitation microbubbles are generated from gas nuclei dissolved in the liquid or trapped at the reactor wall [55–57].
-The formation, growth, oscillation, and collapse of these bubbles under the influence of the sound field is termed as acoustic cavitation [27,58–62].
+The formation, growth, oscillation and collapse of these bubbles under the influence of the sound field is termed as acoustic cavitation [27,58–62].
 With the increase of acoustic pressure, cavitation bubbles change from stable volume and shape oscillation to transient bubble collapse, generating liquid microstreaming, jets and shock waves.
 These physical effects have been widely applied to intensify mass transfer processes, such as cleaning, mixing, emulsification and extraction.
 On the other hand, the violent bubble collapse generate enormous temperatures and high pressure changes at a localized level, which produce radical or radical-ion intermediates that can react with reactants and thus accelerate some reactions.
 The oscillating intensity of cavitation bubble also depends on the bubble size and ultrasound frequency.
 For the frequency (f), the size of bubbles that have the strongest cavitation phenomena is usually near the linear resonance radius (Rr):